Visit Batu Caves

 - By tour: If you prefer a more organized and hassle-free way to visit Batu Caves, you can join a tour.
 Various tour operators offer full-day or half-day tours of the caves and surrounding areas.
 These tours typically include transportation, a guided tour, and other amenities.

 History of Batu Caves

-Batu in Malaysian means a hard non-metallic object that comes from the earth.
-So we can conclude Batu gives meaning to rock or stone.
+The word “Batu” in the Malaysian language means a hard non-metallic object from the earth, such as a rock or stone.
 But the name of Batu Caves is given in conjunction with the name of a tributary that flows across a limestone hill called Sungai Batu.

 History of the Establishment of Hindu Temples in Batu Caves

-The first Hindu temple in Batu Caves was founded by Mr. K. Tambusamy Pillay.
+The temple’s history at Batu Caves dates back to the late 1800s.
+Mr. K. Tambusamy Pillay founded the first Hindu temple in Batu Caves.
 He was a descendant of Indian immigrants who migrated to Malaya during British rule.

 According to an unconfirmed folk story, one night, Mr. Tambusamy dreamed of being visited by Goddess Parvati.
 She ordered him to build a temple for his son Lord Murugan.
 As a pious person, he felt the request was an honor.

-- The entrance to the main cave has a Vel like shape.
-Vel in Tamil means a spear that has been consecrated.
-It is used by Lord Muruga to fight evil spirits.
-This spear was gifted by his mother.
+- The entrance to the main cave has the shape of a Vel.
+Vel in Tamil means a spear that has been consecrated use by Lord Muruga uses it to fight evil spirits.
+His mother gifted him this spear.